 That blog post was so successful, we used the same methodology to write blog posts on the best times to send email and how often to post on social media.
 These compiled research blog posts have all performed well and driven a significant amount of traffic to other parts of our site.

 My friend, Andy Crestodina, does an original research study every year to understand the progress made in the blogging industry.
 By publishing this original research, he gains tons of backlinks because he finds answers to common questions his following asks.

-You can do the same by writing a simple survey with a tool like SurveyMonkey and asking your following to provide their insight.
+You can do the same by writing a simple survey with a tool like SurveyMonkey and asking your followers to provide their insight.

 Sometimes, there just isn’t data to back up what your audience needs to know.
 This is a perfect use case for best practice content.